chajadan/Tatoeba-Groupie-Python/README.md

 If pip doesn't work, try pip3 and/or pip3.3.

 - Download all of the Tatoeba Groupie files into a folder on your system, and run the file named tgui.py from python using the command line.
-The command "python tgui.py" and must be run from the folder containing tgui.py, or you can give a full path to the file such as "python c:\TatoebaGroupie\tgui.py".
+The command "python tgui.py" must be run from the folder containing tgui.py, or you can give a full path to the file such as "python c:\TatoebaGroupie\tgui.py".

 If it works you're good.
 If not, keep your eyes open for a Java version of Tatoeba Groupie.